-The Applicant is anticipating that trash bins will be located in the covered parking areas in the interior parking area of the project.
-For the four unit building, trash bins are anticipated to be located in corridors or around corners of the building.
+The Applicant is indicating that trash bins will be located in the covered parking areas in the interior parking area or in the garages for the project.
+For the four unit building, trash bins will be located in the back garden area for each unit where they will be screened from the public right of way.
 Staff has proposed a condition which requires that outdoor trash and recycling bins be stored in a location where they are screened from view by buildings, fencing, or vegetation.
 The same is true if transformers are to be located on the site.
 A condition has been proposed which requires that transformers be fully screened and located as to not impact the landscaped areas.